Tuesday, March 21, 2023

 • How do you currently solve [problem]

-• What do you love/hate about the process (for solving the problem)?
+• What do you love/hate about the process (of solving the problem)?

 • How did you find out about [current solution/process]?